 Applicants must meet one of the following requirements: (a) be enrolled in a graduate school programme (second university degree or equivalent, or higher); or, (b) be enrolled in, or have completed, the final academic year of a first university degree programme (minimum Bachelor's level or equivalent);

-- have a demonstrated keen interest in the work of the (COMPANY NAME) and have a personal commitment to the ideals of the Charter; and Nations and have a personal commitment to the ideals of the Charter; and
+- Have a demonstrated keen interest in the work of the (COMPANY NAME) and have a personal commitment to the ideals of the Charter; and

 No working experience is required to apply for the (COMPANY NAME) Internship Programme.
 Your training, education, advance course work or skills should benefit the (COMPANY NAME) during your internship.

-1) In addition to the information submitted in English by filling the Inspira format, applicants are required to attach a Japanese CV and a Japanese Cover Letter.
+1) In addition to the information submitted in English by filling the Inspira format, applicants are required to attach a Japanese CV and a Japanese Cover Note.
 There is no standard format for these Japanese documents.
-The Cover Letter in Japanese should outline the applicant's academic and work experiences relevant to this internship if any, areas of interest motivation for pursuing an internship at UNIC Tokyo and future career goals.
+The Cover Note in Japanese should outline the applicant's academic and work experiences relevant to this internship, if any, areas of interest motivation for pursuing an internship at UNIC Tokyo and future career goals.

 2) Potential candidates will be contacted by hiring manager directly for further consideration.

 Due to the high volume of applications received, ONLY successful candidates will be contacted.

 Applicants who are children of a staff member shall not be eligible to apply for an internship at the (COMPANY NAME).